-Looking at the affair from the worldly viewpoint of
+Looking at the effeir from

-Sir Benjamin, one must acquitPaulPoiret of any deliberate intention to acquire oceans of free advertisement from the effeet the strangeness of his ideas made upon the interviewers.
+Sir Benjamin, one must acquitPaulPoiret of any deliberate intention to acquire oceans of free advertisement from the effect the strangeness of his ideas made upon the interviewers.
 At the same time his defence is difficult, for the question involves a divorce between art and business, which is always hard for English speaking races to understand, and also M. Poiret is really too innocent, with the innocence of an artist, the worst kind.